BY: Alonna PUBLISHED August 25, 2020 ~ UPDATED: April 9, 2021

 - To streamline this recipe you can use a store-bought ginger garlic paste and canned tomato puree.
 Feel free to use fresh tomatoes and make your own ginger garlic paste.

-- Keema curry can be eaten the same day, but like many Indian dishes, it is better the next day.
+- Keema curry can be eaten the same day, but like many Indian dishes, it is even better the next day.